masonfmatthews/axyoms/README.md

-Mental Mapper
+Axyoms
 ======

-Mental Mapper is a Rails app with a long-term goal of serving as a digital representation of mental maps.
-Currently, it is acting as a repository for one body of knowledge, and assists in the teaching and evaluation of students of that body of knowledge.
+Axyoms is a Rails app which acts as a repository for one body of knowledge, and assists in the teaching and evaluation of students on that body of knowledge.

 Technologies used:

 * Ruby
 * Rails
 * PostgreSQL
+* Neo4J
 * Bootstrap
 * d3.js

-Contributing to Mental Mapper
+Contributing to Axyoms
 -------

 * Check out the latest master to make sure the feature hasn't been implemented or the bug hasn't been fixed yet.